Sean Reyes: Trump support

-Unsuccessful attempt to overturn Trump's 2020 election defeat

 In November 2020, Reyes took several days leave to go to Nevada in a bid to bolster the Trump campaign's claims of purported voter fraud in neighboring Nevada.
 Reyes claimed that "voting irregularities" occurred but never provided any evidence for this claim.
 Nevada Attorney General Aaron Ford noted that there was no evidence of voter fraud in the 2020 Nevada elections, stated that Reyes had not returned his telephone calls or text messages, and termed his conduct "disrespectful" to Nevada.
 A number of Utah officials, as well as the United Utah Party, criticized Reyes for baselessly undermining faith in the democratic process without evidence.

 In December 2020, Reyes joined a group of 16 other Republican state attorneys general in a failed lawsuit to overturn the results of the 2020 presidential election.
 His participation in the suit was criticized by the outgoing Utah Governor, Gary Herbert, and his successor, Lieutenant Governor and Governor-elect Spencer Cox.
 Utahns created a petition calling for Reyes's recall.
 The suit, which attempted to invoke the U.S. Supreme Court's original jurisdiction, was brought by Texas Attorney General Ken Paxton, against Georgia, Michigan, Wisconsin, and Pennsylvania, four swing states in which Joe Biden defeated Trump.
-The suit repeated Trump's false and disproven claims that the election was marred by widespread voter fraud.
-Such assertions by Trump and his allies had already been rejected in other state and federal courts.
+The suit repeated claims made by Trump and his allies - which had already been rejected in other state and federal courts - that the election was marred by widespread voter fraud.
 Paxton asked the Supreme Court to invalidate the states' 62 electoral votes, allowing Trump to be declared the winner.
 Legal experts stated that the suit was meritless.
 Election law expert Rick Hasen described the lawsuit as "the dumbest case I've ever seen filed on an emergency basis at the Supreme Court."
 Nebraska Republican Senator Ben Sasse said the situation of Paxton initiating the lawsuit "looks like a fella begging for a pardon filed a PR stunt"; at the time he brought the suit, Paxton was facing a federal securities fraud charge and allegations of abuse of office allegations).
 On December 11, the U.S. Supreme Court quickly rejected the suit which Reyes had joined, in an unsigned opinion.